-Appendix F: Lead Agency VMT Thresholds of Significance
+Appendix F: CEQA Lead Agency VMT Thresholds of Significance

-This section will be updated as lead agencies develop guidelines for VMT thresholds of significance.
+This section will be updated as CEQA Lead Agencies develop guidelines for VMT thresholds of significance.
 Agencies are not required to enact their own agencywide thresholds of significance, and can use thresholds from peer agencies or utilize the OPR Technical Advisory On Evaluation Transportation Impacts in CEQA.